 It was in this second career as Martin’s pitching coach that he would truly make his mark.
 His philosophy of pitching was simple: “Throw strikes….
 Sometimes, big league pitchers overdo it.
 You can’t throw the ball harder than you can throw it.
 Some of ‘em used to try to throw it hard and couldn’t get it across the plate.”
 Billy Martin liked what he saw in Fowler and told him: “If I go to the big leagues, I’m gonna take you with me.”

 Martin was true to his word.
 When he became the manager of the Minnesota Twins in 1969, he took Fowler with him.
 By 1970, however, Martin was fired and Fowler was back in Denver.
 The two became fast friends and drinking buddies.
 Fowler liked Martin, even though many others didn’t.
 While others saw only volatility, Fowler saw loyalty and honesty.
 Fowler’s wife remembers that “Billy was different from what people thought.
 He’d come here.
 I’d turn the kitchen over to him, because he was a wonderful cook.”

 From 1971 through 1973 Martin and Fowler were in Detroit.
 Between 1973 and 1975 they were with the Texas Rangers.
 Martin and Fowler were, however, fired by both teams, which would prove to be a foreshadowing of coming events with the Yankees.
 Martin had frequent disagreements with the front office, and was known for hard drinking and brawling.
 Fowler was his drinking partner and sometime peacemaker.

-In the middle of the 1975 season, it was on to the Yankees for Billy Martin; Fowler retired to South Carolina but joined him as pitching coach in August of 1977.
+In the middle of the 1975 season, it was on to the Yankees for Billy Martin; Fowler retired to South Carolina but joined Martin as pitching coach in August of 1977.
 Martin had wanted Fowler as his coach from the beginning, but couldn’t get approval from Yankee management until 1977.
 During their first tenure with the team, Tommy John and Ron Guidry reached their career highs in innings pitched.
 The Yankees won the World Series in 1977 and 1978.
 In 1978 Ron Guidry won the Cy Young Award, going 25-3 with a 1.74 ERA.
 Guidry called Fowler the best pitching coach he ever worked under.